anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

           `List of Microsoft Flow connectors <https://flow.microsoft.com/en-us/connectors/>`_

-       -  It is a Base64 encoded content of the source template file.
+       -  It is content of the source template file.

     *  -  Headers
        -  Comma separated list of columns.
-       -  If you specify the option then values for those columns will be dynamically available in the Flow.
-Ex.: Id,PurchaseDate,ExpirationDate
+       -  You need to specify the headers in the same order as in the CSV file.
+Ex.: Id, PurchaseDate, ExpirationDate, ProductName

     *  -  Delimiter
        -  Delimiter of columns.
 By default it's a comma.